mdsol/aranea/README.md

 You can override the duration of the test by specifying `minutes=` with a number from 1 to 60.

+You can optionally specify the response body by setting `response=` and also the response header by setting `header=`.
+The endpoint to create a stubbed response uses query parameters, so your `response` and `header` fields must be URL encoded.
+For example, to return a response `{ "errors": "test_error" }`, you must send `response=%7B%20%22errors%22%3A%20%22test_error%22%20%7D`.

 You can also override the simulated response code, if your app is meant to handle different failures differently. `?dependency=google&failure=404` will simulate a 404 (Not Found) response instead of a 500 (Internal Server Error). `?dependency=google&failure=timeout` will pretend the server never responded at all (although it will raise an error instantly; the illusion is not perfect).

 **Sample calls and their effects:**